PředmětyPředměty(verze: 978)

 Anotace - angličtina

-The full-scale Russian invasion of Ukraine and successful resistance of Ukrainians to it not only increased demand for the expert knowledge on the nation and the region at large but also drew huge public attention to the war leadership of President Zelensky.
+The full-scale Russian invasion of Ukraine and ardent resistance of Ukrainians to it not only increased demand for the expert knowledge on the nation and the region at large but also drew huge public attention to the war leadership of President Zelensky.
 His resonant public speeches on various international platforms contributed to the unified support to the Ukrainian cause on the side of the global North, which in turn triggered a number of publications on the matter – from anthologies of Zelensky’s speeches to variants of his biography, journalist investigations, and political analysis.

 Ever since the landslide elections in 2019, when Zelensky received unprecedented for the Ukrainian context 73% of votes in the presidential runoff and later on secured his positions through the – again, unprecedented – parliamentary majority for his party, this political project has attracted significant attention of theorists and scholars working on the region.
 The political technology of winning the elections with vague promise and no clear political program caused lots of skepticism domestically to dub Zelensky “president without qualities” (Eurozine discussion) or the ‘Waldo bear’ candidate from the Black Mirror TV series (Oksana Zabuzhko).
 His rhetorical strategies were analyzed internationally as either part of the rising trend of populism (Andrew Wilson) or of TV celebrities / comedians going into politics (William Davies).
 Subsequent Trump-related scandal increased both Zelensky’s international visibility and the overall skepticism towards his presidency.
 However, the full-blown invasion in 2022 and Zelensky’s efficient wartime leadership shifted the perspective.
 An avalanche of hagiographic books and signs of symbolic recognition – like the Time’s 2022 Person of the Year award – turned Zelensky into an acclaimed politician with the global fame.
+The core question driving this course is whether Zelensky's political project is a symptom of larger shifts in public politics in the region and beyond, related to the erosion of formal party politics and institutional trust, the paramount importance of social media.
+Misattributing those shifts to right-wing populism is missing the point.
+The notions of "digital democracy" and technopopulism will be brought into the discussion instead.

 The course structure consists of three clusters.
 We begin with the historic overview of post-Soviet transformations of the political scene in Ukraine, and how the Zelensky project fits into the logic of "virtual democracy" (Andrew Wilson) and performative politics (Jeffrey Alexander).
 Practical sessions will be built around TV series "The Servant of the People" and Zelensky's real-life interventions.
 The second cluster concerns the growing body of literature on how the rise of social media and the decline of institutionalized party politics transforms the political field across the world.
 The concluding part will be tapping into structurally similar cases of "digital populists" across the globe - from Javier Milei in Argentina to Sahra Wagenknecht in Germany.